pitsianis/AdaptiveHierarchicalRegularBinning.jl/jcon-proposal.md

 #### Cache locality
 Cache locality offers fast memory access that greatly improves the performance of our algorithm.

-- The hyperspace `V`, and by extension both `Vn`, is defined as a `Matrix` of size `(d, n)`.
+- The set of points `V`, and by extension `Vn`, is defined as a `Matrix` of size `(d, n)`.
 The leading dimension describes the number of dimensions in the hyperspace resulting in an access pattern that is more friendly to the cache since all points of `V` have their corresponding coordinates densely packed in memory.

-- Sorting `R` and `Vn` has several benefits, one of which is the memory access pattern that it offers.
-Since we only access `V` through the `T` tree, we only access points that are in the same bin. `Rs` describes a bin of `T` with a contiguous block of memory, making operations on bins cache-friendly.
+- Sorting `R` and `Vn` offers a memory layout that is cache-friendly.
+Since we access `V` through the `T` tree, we only access points that are in the same bin. `Rs` describes a bin of `T` with a contiguous block of memory, thus preserving cache-locality.

 - `T` is not a linked-tree. `T` is a tree stored densely in memory as a `Vector{Node}`.
 Each `Node` of `T` is aware of their children and parent using their indices in this dense `Vector{Node}`.

 #### Parallel Partial Sorting
 The Morton curve bit-field denotes the tree node of each point.
 The partial sorting using the Most Significant Digit (MSD) radix-sort, places the points to the corresponding bins.
 Points that fall within the same leaf node do not get sorted.
 The radix-sort runs in parallel: the partition of digits is done with a parallel count-sort, and then each digit subset is processed independently in parallel.

 #### Adaptive Tree
 Empty bins, that is, nodes that do not contain any points, are not stored or referenced explicitly.